 - Make sure your vehicle is in good working order – be sure to have plenty of tread on your tires and firm brakes

-Also, in the case that you are involved in an accident stay with your car, as emergency crews need to be able to get to you and be sure that you are ok.
+Also, in the case that you are involved in an accident, stay with your car.
+Emergency crews need to be able to get to you and be sure that you are okay.
 Getting out of your vehicle can be more dangerous on any roadway.
 Taking the extra steps to plan routes ahead of time during severe weather can not only save you time, but can provide you with a safer route as well.

 Be safe this winter the “All Star Way”.